 The Department of Pharmacology at Creighton University School of Medicine is small, but mighty.
 There are only 10 professors or principal investigators (PIs) in the department, but this small size has its advantages.
 Or at least that is what we tell ourselves.
 A recent paper in Nature argued that bigger is not always better when it comes to labs and we are putting that to the test.
 Ideally with a smaller faculty, there would be more collaboration.
 Everyone knows what everyone else is doing, more or less, so they can more efficiently leverage the various expertise found throughout the department.
 To measure how interconnected the pharmacology department was I created a network analysis visualization based on who published with whom.
 Using NCBI’s FLink tool I downloaded a list of the publications in the PubMed database for each PI in the pharmacology department at CU.
 A quick script in R formatted the authors and created a two-column “edge list” for each author, basically a list of every connection.
 This was imported into the free, open-sourced network analysis program Gephi which crunched the numbers and produced a stunning map of the connections in the pharmacology dept: Gephi automatically determines similar clusters (seen as different colors) which are unsurprisingly centered on the various PIs in the department since those are the publications I was looking at.
 Dr. Murray, the department chair, has the most connections, also known as the highest degree, at 292, followed by Dr. Abel.
 Drs.
 Dravid and Scofield are ranked 2nd and 3rd respectively for betweenness centrality, after Dr. Murray.
 They are the gatekeepers that connect Drs.
 Abel, Bockman, and Tu to Dr. Murray.
 Each point’s size is proportional to its eigenvalue centrality, similar to Google’s Pagerank metric of importance.

 I was a bit surprised at how disperse the department was.
 60% of the PIs could be connected, and many have strong relationships.
 However the rest are floating on their own islands.
 Dr. Oldenburg is relatively new so this is not surprising.
 The Simeones (who are married) are closely connected.
 Also unsurprising.
 This was a quick and dirty analysis and a few of the finer points slipped through the cracks.
 Some of the names are common in PubMed (especially Tu). so I did my best to filter what was there and only look at publications affiliated with Creighton.
 Unfortunately this filters out publications from other institutions by the same author.
 Also not everyone is attributed the same way on every manuscript.
 This is especially true for Drs.
 KA Simeone and Gelineau-Van Waes who have published under different last names, but also because sometimes a middle name is given and sometimes it is omitted.
 I tried my best to standardize the spellings for each PI, but with over 700 nodes I could not double check every author to ensure there were not duplicates elsewhere.
 If more than one PI shows up on a paper, that paper may show up under both searches.
 This should not increase the number of edges, but would affect the “strength” of those connections.
 The connections are about what I had imagined.
 The brain people are on one side, everyone else is on the other.
 Expanding the search to include the papers from coauthors outside of the pharmacology department might discover more interesting connections.
 Just for fun I went ahead and pulled the data for every paper on PubMed with a Creighton affiliation.
 I could not even find my department on the visualization without searching for it.
 It is massive.
 The breadth of Creighton’s interconnected-ness forces me to marvel at how vast the community of scientists must truly be.
 So many people working to improve the body of knowledge of the human race.
-We are really just small bacteria in a very large petri dish.
-I don’t have cable.
-So I did not get the chance to watch the Grammys this year.
-I was, however, happy to hear that Taylor Swift won the Grammy for Album of the Year for 1989 (since I recently wrote a post about how great she is).
-When I was writing the aforementioned post I did notice that she was nominated, but I felt pretty confident the National Academy of Recording Arts and Sciences would give it to Kendrick Lamar’s To Pimp a Butterfly.
-This is Swift’s second Grammy for Album of the year (she also won for Fearless as we all know).
-Since the data have already been scraped from the Billboard Hot 100, I might as well get some mileage out of them.
-For each week since November of 2014 (around when 1989 and To Pimp a Butterfly were released) I assigned any song by any of the five artists nominated for Album of the Year a point value from 1 to 100 based on its position in the Hot 100.
-Songs ranked number 1 were given 100 points, and songs ranked 100 were given 1 point et cetera.
-Then for each artist I added up the point values for each week the results of which you can see below: Notice someone missing from this visual?
-None of the songs from the Alabama Shakes’ album Sound & Color made it to the Hot 100.
-This is despite the fact that their album was on the Billboard 200 for album sales for 26 weeks, peaking at number 1.
-Chris Stapleton has a little purple blip around December, seven months after Traveller was released.
-Kendrick makes it on here and there, but the graph is clearly dominated by Taylor Swift and The Weeknd.
-The Weeknd has by far the highest peaks, but Taylor proves her popularity with the largest total area under the curve, 13,676 “points” vs. The Weeknd’s 11,156 “points”.
-TSwift also has the highest average per week, though not by much.
+We are really just small bacteria in a very large petri dish. |

 Archives